 Delta Skymiles aren’t colloquially referred to as Skypesos for no reason.
-Despite being the best US legacy carrier, their loyalty program consistently offers the lowest value on a per miles basis.
+Despite being the best US legacy carrier, their loyalty program consistently offers the lowest value on a per-mile basis.
 Unfortunately, good availability gives way to high mileage requirements.
 This month, Delta Skymiles are worth $0.0094 each.
 This represents a 7.8% decline since March, our last full reckoning, when the value was $0.102.

-What the bell curve/redemption count and chart below all make very clear is that one has an extremely high chance of redeeming for an acceptable value.
+What the bell curve/redemption count above, and best/worst chart below, all make very clear is that one has an extremely high chance of redeeming for an acceptable value.
 Conversely, one as a very low chance of scoring a high-value award for a reasonable amount of miles.
-Our best for the month comes in at only $0.0433.
-This was for a business class award seat between Dallas and Hong Kong offered for 94,000 miles + $43.50 in fees.
-The lowest cost cash alternative was $4112.00.
+Our best for the month comes in at only $0.0576.
+This was for a economy award seat between Atlanta and London offered for 32,500 miles plus $5.60 in fees.
+The lowest cost cash alternative was $1,878.

 Ultimately, Delta provides a reliable, but low value proposition with their Skymiles program.
 For value-minded award travelers, we’d recommend targeting miles on American or United.
 For comfort-minded ones, Delta might provide a good option.